About the Group

 Rush Pastures Management Factsheet.
 Butterfly Conservation have created this factsheet which provides guidance on rush pasture management – with the aim of benefiting wildlife.
 There is a lot of rush pasture habitat in the local area, so hopefully local landowners might find this useful.

-The Clee Hill Community Wildlife Group Needs Your Help
+The Clee Hill Community Wildlife Group Needs Your Help For 2018

 We were greatly helped initially by Cath Landles from the Shropshire Hills AONB Partnership and by a number of outside folk who helped to set up the Clee Hill Community Wildlife Group and organise the various surveys.
 Now the funding that we received to support the group is beginning to run out and we need to stand on our own two feet.